Trouble sleeping is one of the most common conditions that first world citizens deal with today.

 Therefore, it is probably better to manage your brain’s hormone system naturally by allowing your senses to be exposed to the appropriate level of natural light during the day.
 In the morning, try to get some naked sunlight in your eyes to wake up and feel good.
 You can read our guide here on how to kickstart your circadian rhythm.

 When it’s almost time for bed, make sure that only low-light sources can reach your eyes so that natural melatonin can be produced for quality and restful sleep.

 While you are doing that, you can supplement with nutrient and herbal foods to further assist your body in falling asleep and resting the way it is supposed to.

 Below we'll dig into the best sleep aids that are free of melatonin.
 These are natural herbs that you can find in quality supplements.

 1. Lemon Balm Leaf Extract

 A member of the mint family, lemon balm is a versatile herb that can be used in cooking or taken as a supplement.
-In both cases, consumption of lemon balm will promote better sleep and relieve anxiety.
-Many believe it to be a natural pain killer and a digestive aid as well.
+In both cases, consumption of lemon balm may promote better sleep.
+Many believe that this herb may be a natural pain killer and digestive aid as well.

 Lemon balm has been used since the Dark Ages to help heal wounds and insect bites.
 But it was also preferred because it helped to relax and sedate patients who needed to rest and rejuvenate.